Kuo Yao-chi: Controversy

 He revoked his deposition after Kuo submitted a red tea box, which prosecutors failed to find in a raid of her house, and subsequently said that there was only one cardboard tea box.

 The Ministry of Justice's Investigation Bureau later canceled Lee Tsung-hsien's original testimony, Koo said.

-"In other words, Kuo’s conviction was upheld with inconsistent testimony and without any substantial evidence because no cash was never found — not in the tea box nor in any of Kuo’s or her family’s bank accounts," Koo said.
-"I'm wondering if the judicial system applies a different set of standard for DPP politicians and government officials who served under the DPP administration."
+"In other words, Kuo’s conviction was upheld with inconsistent testimony and without any substantial evidence because no cash was ever found — not in the tea box nor in any of Kuo’s or her family’s bank accounts," Koo said.
+"I'm wondering if the judicial system applies a different set of standards for DPP politicians and government officials who served under the DPP administration."

-The opposition Democratic Progressive Party's regular weekly Central Standing Committee meeting concluded with a call for a new review of the case to give Kuo an opportunity to clear her name, and voiced its support for former Transportation Minister Kuo Yao-chi.
+The opposition Democratic Progressive Party's regular weekly Central Standing Committee meeting concluded with a call for a new review of the case to give Kuo an opportunity to clear her name, and voiced its support for her.

-The DPP motion praised Kuo's performance in office during the administration of President Chen Shui-bian from 2000 to 2008 and warned against the political exploitation of the judiciary against the opposition in the run-up to the December 6, 2014 local elections.
+The DPP motion praised Kuo's performance in office during the administration of President Chen Shui-bian from 2000 to 2008 and warned against the political exploitation of the judiciary against the opposition in the run-up to the 6 December 2014 local elections.

 Kuo appeared at a separate news conference earlier where she pleaded her innocence and received the support of former Cabinet colleagues and opposition activists.

 Former DPP Chairwoman Tsai Ing-wen also released a statement supporting Kuo's case for judicial redress.

+Kuo began serving an eight-year prison sentence in January 2014, and was released on medical parole in January 2016, following a cancer diagnosis.